hph/drake/README.md

     python setup.py install

-This will overwrite old versions of the program.
+This will overwrite existing program files if any so it can be used to update as well.

 Execute `python setup.py uninstall` to uninstall drake.